 The Meaning of Namaste

-Te is the fourth conjugation of tvad and yuṣmad, meaning “you” (I’m still not clear on the composition of tvad and yuṣmad, I’ll have to get back to you on that one).
-If you’re so inclined, you can check out all the different conjugations in Sanskrit Grammar – Chapter VII: Pronouns.
+Te is the fourth conjugation of tvad and yuṣmad, meaning “you”.
+(I’m still not clear on the composition of tvad and yuṣmad, I’ll have to get back to you on that one).
+If you’re inclined, you can check out all the different conjugations in Sanskrit Grammar – Chapter VII: Pronouns.
 Te is a singular gender-neutral pronoun, a concept we don’t quite have in English, but common elsewhere in the world.

 Still with me?
 We now have námah + te, so how did namaste come about?

 In Sanskrit grammar, there’s a concept of sandhi (saṃdhi), which is when we have a conjunction or transition between words.
 There is a sandhi here where námah becomes námas to go with te.

 Try it, saying namaste is much easier than namahte, right?
 It’s like in elision or liaison in French, where de + ou = d’ou (where from) or parle + on = parle-t-on.

 Okay, enough grammatical digression, let’s go to the definition.

 The Gesture of Namaste

 Side note: namaste is not only used in yoga, but in other social contexts as well.
 For now though, I’ll focus on its meaning in yoga, and to me.

 You probably have heard various interpretations of it, such as, “The divine in me salutes to the divine in you”, or, “I honor the place in you in which the entire Universe dwells, I honor the place in you which is of Love, of Integrity, of Wisdom and of Peace.
 When you are in that place in you, and I am in that place in me, we are One.”
 (That one is quite a mouthful, eh?)